VirulentArc/ScriptCards/Spell Book Manager/readme.md

 The settings handout stores GM configuration.
 The player-specific handout is used to display spell descriptions when the spell description button is clicked.

 The first time each player runs the script, a new `Spell Book Manager [PlayerID]` handout will be created.<br>
-All automatically created handouts are automatically stored as archived to not interfere with game journals.<br>
+All automatically created handouts are stored as archived as to not interfere with game journals.<br>
 ![Installation handouts](images/handouts.png)

 GMs will see a string of characters in the GM Notes of the handouts.
 Do not manually edit the GM Notes.
 That text is a JSON string that stores mule assignment information and player theme information.<br>